 An independent pub in the heart of the City, we serve highly drinkable ales and draught lagers from craft breweries like Timothy Taylor, Portobello Brewery, Beavertown and Stiegl from Austria.
 In Shakespeare’s day Bordeaux merchants lined Vintry Wharf and our wine list pays homage to them with its emphasis on Old World wines.
 We also champion grower Champagnes from independent vineyards and a selection of cocktails.
 Should you feel hungry, there's a daily bar sandwich, a choice of sharing boards and sausage rolls by the inch.

-The bar is open from midday to 11pm, Monday to Friday
+The bar is open from 11am to 11pm, Monday to Friday

 From chef-restaurateur Henry Harris, Three Cranes offers old-fashioned British cooking (a Grill Room has existed at the pub since 1911) with a detour through the bistros and bouchons of France.